Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 ## Preconfigured AMI

-We've preconfigured an AMI for you based on the [Deep Learning AMI (Ubuntu)](https://aws.amazon.com/marketplace/pp/B077GCH38C).
+We've prepared an preconfigured AMI for you with the ID: `someID` in the `us-east-1` region.
+It was created as a modification of [Deep Learning AMI (Ubuntu)](https://aws.amazon.com/marketplace/pp/B077GCH38C).
 If you want to do training without the headless mode, you need to enable X Server on it.
 After launching your EC2 instance using the ami and ssh into it, run the following commands to enable it:

 ```
-//Start the X Server
+//Start the X Server, press Enter to come to the command line
 sudo /usr/bin/X :0 &

-//Start another ssh session, as the & in the previous command sometimes doesn't work.
+//Check if Xorg process is running
+//You will have a list of processes running on the GPU, Xorg should be in the list.
+nvidia-smi

+//Make the ubuntu use X Server for display
 export DISPLAY=:0
 ```